Brownbear2710/Editorial/Vacation Grinding 5/F. Highways.md

 # [F. Highways](https://onlinejudge.org/index.php?option=com_onlinejudge&Itemid=8&page=show_problem&problem=1088)

+## Solution
 This is a minimum spanning tree problem.
 Except some edges are already taken.
-This can be easily solved using [Kruskal's algorithm with DSU](https://cp-algorithms.com/graph/mst_kruskal_with_dsu.html).
+This can be easily solved using [Kruskal's algorithm with DSU](https://cp-algorithms.com/graph/mst_kruskal_with_dsu.html). <br>

-At first, we will join the given edges using DSU.
+At first, we will join the given edges using DSU. <br>
 After that we will check, if all nodes are connected.
-If so, we will simply print <i>"No new highways need"</i>
+If so, we will simply print <i>"No new highways need"</i> <br>
-Otherwise, we will use kruskal's algorithm to select the optimal edges.
+Otherwise, we will use kruskal's algorithm to select the optimal edges. <br>

 <details>
 <summary>Code</summary>